 Volcanic Ash Protected the Santorini Vines from the Blight

-This isn’t so much one of the fun facts about Greece; but it is heavily speculated that the vines were protected from the blights because they grow in volcanic ashy ground.
+This isn’t so much one of the fun facts about Greece, but it is heavily speculated that the vines were protected from the blights because they grow in volcanic ashy ground (Like the Volcanoes we talk about in our fun facts of Mexico).

 Celebrities Flock to Santorini In the Summer